ZacMcClain/441FinalProject/README.txt

 	Walter Carl Schlosser ( All Might )
     Tyler M. Bank ( CoolPantsBro )

+Program Title:
-Program Title: Key To The Kingdom ( Final Project )
+	Key To The Kingdom ( Final Project )

 Description:

+	This program has been designed to showcase several of the topics learned in the CSCI441, Computer Graphics course at the Colorado School of Mines.

 Usage: